 Like so many things, a sponsorship lifecycle works on a bell curve.
 Sure, you can do a great leverage program and get fantastic results in the first year, but if you tweak it and keep it fresh, you’ll get even better results in years two and three.

-One of the best ways you can extend the geographic reach and timeframe of a sponsorship is through content creation –content you’ve created, your target markets’ content, and exclusive content provided by your partner.
+One of the best ways you can extend the geographic reach and timeframe of a sponsorship is through content creation – content you’ve created, your fan-generated content, customer-generated content, and exclusive content provided by the rightsholder.

-If you know what the best and worst things are about the event experience, you know how to amplify the good stuff and ameliorate the bad stuff, creating amazing scope for creating those third wins.
+If you know what the best and worst things are about the fan experience, you know how to amplify the good stuff and ameliorate the bad stuff, creating amazing scope for creating those third wins that are the hallmark of best practice sponsorship.
+(For more, read “Last Generation Sponsorship Redux“.

 If you find out what the main motivations for people rocking up the event are, you can hook into those motivations to align your brand with that target market.

-One of the saving graces for our industry, during the Global Financial Crisis, is that most significant investments are on multi-year deals.
-This saw many contracts through the GFC, or at least through the period where companies were making knee-jerk decisions.
+One of the saving graces for our industry, during the past few recessions, is that most significant investments are on multi-year deals.
+For big economic hits, multi-year deals saw many rightsholders least through the period where companies were making knee-jerk decisions.

 Renewals are basically like going through the sales process all over again, and honestly, who would volunteer to go through all that every year, if you didn’t really have to.
 The time and energy it entails could be so much better used elsewhere.
-Imagine if you could spend all the time you might spend justifying your existence, instead, working on an amazing leverage program with your sponsor?
+Imagine if you could spend all the time you might spend justifying your existence every year, working on an amazing leverage program with your sponsor?
+Or bringing in new sponsorship revenue?

 The upshot for sponsors is simple: If you’re going to make a commitment, make a bloody commitment.
 (I just started humming “Put a Ring on It” as I was typing this!)
 You are marketing professionals, you should know how to spot a real opportunity for your brand, and when you do spot one, don’t mess around.
 Give it your absolute best effort to perform for your brand, and that takes time.

-The upshot for sponsorship seekers is equally simple: If you’ve done your research and provided an excellent business case for how the sponsor can use your property to advance their relationships with target markets and enhance their brand, why wouldn’t that be more valuable to them over more time?
+The upshot for rightsholders is equally simple: If you’ve done your research and provided an excellent business case for how the sponsor can use your property to advance their relationships with target markets and enhance their brand, why wouldn’t that be more valuable to them over more time?
 Back yourself.
 Do multi-year proposals.
-You can always downgrade it to a single year, if the sponsor isn’t game.
 The only way to guarantee you’re not going to get a multi-year deal, though, is if you don’t ask for it.